 Below are the four master pages we use in Affinity Publisher: Shortcut to Create a Dated Planner.
 I use this sample planner to create a 30-day dated daily to-do list planner and I show you how to import the dates and link the tabs.
 You know, all the things.

 Now the next fun part.
 Create your actual pages.
-This is really easy if you have master pages for most of your stuff, and you should have that. 🙂
+This is really easy if you have master pages you can utilize the master pages to craft individual planner pages, such as monthly overviews and daily logs.

 This is where it starts to come together and look like a planner.
 It’s time to create the pages, and add your Master Page to them.